-Marlene Galán-Woods is a former broadcast journalist and mother of five who has lived in Arizona for the past 36 years.
-Her parents fled communist Cuba looking for a better life.
+Marlene is a first-generation Cuban American.
+Her parents fled communist Cuba in the 1960s in search of freedom and a better life for their kids.
 Their risk paid off and allowed Marlene to pursue her career as a broadcast journalist which brought her to Arizona.
-She met the love of her life, Grant Woods and they raised a family together before he passed away in 2021.
-Marlene is running for Congress to stand up to extremists and be a voice for all Arizonans.
-If elected, Marlene will be the first Latina to represent Arizona in Congress.
+It was in Arizona where she met the love of her life, Grant Woods and they raised a family together before he passed away in 2021.

 While Marlene’s late husband, Grant Woods, served as Arizona’s Attorney General, Marlene was exposing corruption and holding the powerful accountable during her 20-year journalism career.